Skywire/skywire-vagrant/README.md

 * Then head to port 81 of your site to view your profiles e.g. http://vagrant.duchamplondon.com:81
 * PHPStorm breaks during debugging on the header and footer.
 You can change this bu turning off the two "Force break ..." options in PHP/Debug in the options

+* Wall Time = Time in function and decendants
+* Exclusive Wall Time = Time in function

 ## MailHog

 * Capture email being sent from the server